It’s time for steady decision-making and lots of repetition

 Communicating with your customers

 As you determine your moves on all of this, let your customers know what you’re doing to serve them as well.
 If your inbox is anything like mine, you’ve already gotten enough corporate messages about Covid-19 to fill a cruise ship.
 Despite the volume, as a customer, I do appreciate these notes offering updates on their services: hours, availability, cleaning practices, and often where else to get reliable info.
-(For example, here’s an .)
+(For example, here’s an informative customer support message from Google Fiber.)

 Crises do tend to reveal shortcomings in systems, and, despite your best efforts, there may be some ill-conceived decisions and messages.
 As the days unfold, though, leaders have the opportunity to model some of our best traits: resilience, creativity, and service.